ShreyasTheOne/buggernaut-backend/README.md

   - `touch base.yml`
   - `cp base_stencil.yml base.yml`
   - Fill out correct values to the given fields. **NOTE: ALL VALUES ARE REQUIRED FOR THE APP TO WORK**
+- To set up the database:
+  - In MySQL, first create your database.
+  - Run the command: `ALTER DATABASE databasename CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;` where **databasename** is the name of your database.
 - In the root directory of the project run:
   - `python manage.py makemigrations` to create tables in the database
   - `python manage.py migrate` to apply the newest database representation to the app